duong2009/R-Programming/README.md

 outcome-of-care-measures
 .csv file).

-1. Finding the best hospital in a state
+*1. Finding the best hospital in a state*
 Write a function called best that take two arguments: the 2-character abbreviated name of a state and an outcome name.
 The function reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospital that has the best (i.e. lowest) 30-day mortality for the specied outcome